PrasannaKumarBhursu/CrowdFunding/README.md

 3. Make your changes and ensure that the tests pass.
 4. Submit a pull request to merge your changes into the main branch.

-## License

-The Crowdfunding dapp is open-source software licensed under the MIT License.
-Feel free to use, modify, and distribute the software under the terms of the license.